Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling

 \ipstart{\phaseelaboration{}: Supplementing missing details in the ABC-E format (\blackrectsmall{4} in \autoref{fig:interface})} A four-panel comic strip is generated and appears on the screen.
 There are two empty panels since the information corresponding to B and E was missing.
 Milo notes, ``\texttt{I couldn't draw everything with the information I had.
 Could you help me fill in the missing parts?}'', and Ethan agrees.
 After confirming that Ethan and Oliver played with an eraser, Milo prompts, ``\texttt{Playing with the eraser sounds like fun!
 But then, what happened to Oliver that made him feel bad?
 Was it because of the eraser, or did something else happen?}'' (\circledigit{e} in \autoref{fig:interface}).
 Ethan replied ``\textit{I used his eraser without asking.}'' (\circledigit{f} in \autoref{fig:interface}), and the panel B's description is updated accordingly.
 Milo then continues, ``\texttt{How did you use the Oliver eraser?
 Did you just erase it quickly, or did you do something else too?}'' Ethan replies, ``\textit{I threw it and played.}'' Milo follows up, ``\texttt{Oh, I see.
 What was Oliver's reaction when he saw you throwing the eraser?
 Did he get angry, or did he say something?}'' Ethan answers, ``\textit{He got angry and told the teacher.}'' The panel description is updated again.
 Milo now asks about the emotion to elicit a clue for panel E: ``\texttt{Oh, Oliver got mad..
 How did you feel when he got angry and told the teacher?}'' (\circledigit{g} in \autoref{fig:interface}).
 A set of 12 emotion cards appears on the screen (\circledigit{h} in \autoref{fig:interface}).
 Ethan looks at the cards and selects \selectionbox{sad} and \selectionbox{scared} buttons.

 Milo responds warmly, ``\texttt{Thanks for answering my questions.
-Now I can draw in the rest of the panel!}'' The updated panel descriptions are: [`A – I played with Oliver at school today using an eraser.', `B – I threw his eraser without asking for playing.', `C – Oliver got angry and told the teacher.', `E – I was sad and scared.'].
+Now I can draw in the rest of the panel!}'' The panel descriptions are updated as follows: [\textbf{A}: \textit{I played with Oliver at school today using an eraser}, \textbf{B}: \textit{I threw his eraser without asking for playing}, \textbf{C}: \textit{Oliver got angry and told the teacher}, and \textbf{E}: \textit{I was sad and scared}].